chilio/laravel-dusk-ci/README.md

 - if you get warning about mysql `Service runner probably didn't start properly` or other strange behaviours make sure to remove all cache and artifacts routines.
 Depending on your workflow, they might introduce problems to your tests

+### **Disclaimer**
+Images mentioned above are intended for testing purposes in CI environments only.
+Production usage is not recommended.